ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - end user/RO: this relationship exists only when the end user and the RO are different, in which case the end user needs some out of band mechanism of getting the RO consent (see {{authorization}}).
 GNAP generally assumes that humans can be authenticated thanks to identity protocols (for instance, through an id_token assertion in {{request-subject}}).

 - end user/client: the client acts as a user agent.
 Depending on the technology used (browser, SPA, mobile application, IoT device, etc.), some interactions may or may not be possible (as described in {{request-interact-start}}).
 Client developers implement requirements and generally some recommendations or best practices, so that the end users may confidently use their software.
-However, end users might also be facing an attacker's client software, without even realizing it.
+However, end users might also be facing an attacker's client software or a poorly-implemented client, without even realizing it.

 - end user/AS: when the client supports it (see {{response-interact}}), the end user gets to interact with front-channel URIs provided by the AS.
 See {{security-front-channel}} for some considerations in trusting these interactions.